 Community Choirs in West Sussex

-To join the West Sussex Sings mailing list and be kept up to date, please email
+To join the West Sussex Sings mailing list or for more information,

 About West Sussex Sings

 Community Choirs are a great way to get involved with music, whatever level of experience you have.
 Singing with other people is not only a lot of fun; it is scientifically proven to be good for you!
 It lowers stress levels, helps improve breathing, increases memory function, increases confidence and is a great way to meet other people.

 The emphasis is on singing for the sheer joy of it in a mutually supportive atmosphere that naturally evolves, where those with more confidence give support to those with less, who in turn become more confident.
 You’ll be amazed at the fantastic and musical sound a Community Choir can make!

 Our Community Choirs welcome singers of all abilities, there are no auditions and songs are usually taught by ear.
 The repertoire is hugely varied, from traditional African call and response songs to gospel and soul tunes, right through to contemporary chart hits.

 This uplifting video is a collaboration between all the West Sussex Sings Choirs, Chichester Festival Theatre singing group and a choir in Northumberland.

 Videos and recordings from choir members have been combined by Emily to create this video with a message so appropriate to current times.